Christos Sartzetakis: Election

+Tenure

 In 1986, Sartzetakis strongly opposed the bill that legalized abortion in the country.
-Between 1989 and 1990, he had to face an unprecedented triple electoral repetition due to the inability of the parties to form a government.
-In 1990, Christos Roussos, a young homosexual sentenced to life imprisonment in 1976 for murder, went on hunger strike.
+Between 1989 and 1990, he had to face an unprecedented triple electoral repetition due to the inability of the parties to form a government, mainly because to the Koskotas scandal implicating Papandreou and Papandreou's change of electoral law to prevent opposition party in gaining majority power.
+In 1987, Christos Roussos, a young homosexual sentenced to life imprisonment in 1976 for murder, went on hunger strike.
 Faced with this situation, and heeding his appeal for a mistrial because he had murdered the man who wanted to prostitute him, the Papandreou government pardoned him, but was met with Sartzetakis' refusal to grant it.
 This fact provoked a wave of indignation accusing Sartzetakis of being a homophobe and soured his relationship with Prime Minister Papandreou.
 The pardon ultimately was granted in 1990 by Karamanlis.

 His personality as president was assiduously criticized and satirized.
 He demanded that newspapers refer to him as "Sir" with a capital "K" (Κύριος), used the conservative form of modern Greek called katharevousa and was altogether considered a strict formalist with rigid thinking far removed from the people.
 Sartzetakis did, however, ascribe the same honor to other political personalities, such as Prime Ministers Andreas Papandreou, Costas Simitis, Konstantinos Mitsotakis and later President Konstantinos Stephanopoulos.